Skip to content

 Self Portrait, John Lavery

-This confident and modern piece of self-portraiture was completed by Lavery at the age of seventy-two and shows the years of experience coming together.
-Lavery is framed in an oval mirror as if caught painting his own portrait in the framing of a less modern traditional portrait style.
-Behind him in the mirror are swimmers from the Chiswick Baths which he had painted previously.
-Lavery brings together these various elements to create a more modern style of portrait which is a little bit fun and different.
+Lavery completed this confident and modern self-portraiture at the age of seventy-two, showing the years of experience coming together.
+Lavery is framed in an oval mirror as if caught painting his portrait in the framing of a less modern traditional portrait style.
+Behind him in the mirror are swimmers from the Chiswick Baths he had painted previously.
+Lavery combines these various elements to create a more modern portrait style that is a bit fun and different.

-John Lavery himself donated all of these works to the city of Belfast before his death in 1941.
-The city of Belfast meant a lot to Lavery throughout his life although he had moved away at a young age.
-He was even made a freeman of the city of Belfast in 1930 after his work as a wartime painter and he received his knighthood.
+John Lavery donated all of these works to Belfast before his death in 1941.
+Although he had moved away at a young age, the city of Belfast meant a lot to Lavery throughout his life.
+He was even made a freeman of the city of Belfast in 1930 after his work as a wartime painter, and he received his knighthood.

 Other Iconic Works of John Lavery Around The UK